ldtteam/MinecoloniesWiki/source/tutorials/getting-started.md

 Due to the protected area of each colony, you have to carefully scout your surrounding to make sure you are clear of any other colonies nearby preventing you from placing your Town Hall or limiting your colony area in that direction (in multiplayer, etc.).
 If there is another colony too close to your current position, you won't be able to place a Town Hall.

-Location info of the next closest colony exits in the debug screen (displayed when you press F3).
+Location info of the next closest colony exists in the debug screen (displayed when you press F3).
 If there is a colony close to your current position, it will also show you the required distance away to place your Town Hall.

 <p class="text-center"><img src="../../assets/images/tutorial/next_colony.png" alt="Next Colony"></p>